ZaphodBeeblebrox1/hello-world1/README.md

 # hello-world1
-my first code to be posted
+My first code to be posted.
-this will really be awesome.
+This will really be awesome.
-'cause i'm Zaphod.
+'Cause i'm Zaphod.